-We now assume that graph $G+(x,S)$ is DH (i.e. conditions of Theorem~\ref{th:charac} are satisfied).
-So by Theorem~\ref{th:charac} the split tree has either a unique node-root or a unique edge-root.
+We now assume that $G+(x,S)$ is DH (i.e. conditions of Theorem~\ref{th:charac} are satisfied).
+So by Theorem~\ref{th:charac} the split tree has either a unique node-root or a unique tree-edge-root.
 To update the split tree, we may subdivide an insertion tree-edge into two new tree-edges.
-But notice that, since we maintain an (artificial) orientation of the tree, this subdivision can be done in $O(1)$.
-There are three~cases to consider (see~Figure~\ref{fig:insertion_cases}), after an possible single split preprocess (see~Figure~\ref{fig:insertion_preprocess}).
+Notice that, since we maintain an (artificial) orientation of the tree, this subdivision can be done in $O(1)$.
+There are three~cases to consider (see~Figure~\ref{fig:insertion_cases}), after a possible single node-split preprocess (see~Figure~\ref{fig:insertion_preprocess}).

 \begin{enumerate}